sa-concept-refactoring/doc/chapters/managementSummary.typ

 / Critical Issues and Challenges : #[

-- Building clangd the first time takes a lot of time and memory, and would have been good to know beforehand.
+- Building clangd for the first time takes a lot of time and memory, and would have been good to know beforehand.
 - JetBrains announced that they will stop using the clangd language server and implement language support themselves.
-- Finding out how to add reviewers the Pull-Request was quite challenging as there was no mention of what to do.
+- Finding out how to add reviewers to the Pull-Request was quite challenging as there was no mention of what to do.
-  Apparently the bot wasn't working correctly and didn't assign the reviewers.
+  Apparently the bot wasn't working correctly and didn't assign reviewers.

 ]